adbushiaidan/Recommender-System/Non-personalized Recommendations/README.md

 # Non-personalized Recommendations

-## Ranking and apriori method to Adjust dataset.
+Ranking and apriori method to Adjust dataset.

-## Survey network data consist of asking individuals whether they talked to or consulted anyone about some topic (name generator).
+urvey network data consist of asking individuals whether they talked to or consulted anyone about some topic (name generator).

 ## Question format: